-Cotton has went on record multiple times explaining that she feels the tracker could potentially save her daughter’s life if she ever wandered away so therefore the GPS is a necessity.
+Cotton has gone on record multiple times explaining that she feels the tracker could potentially save her daughter’s life if she ever wandered away so therefore the GPS is a necessity.
 And according to a study by the American Academy of Pediatrics that provides statistics showing 50% of kids with Autism will wander away at least once, Cotton may have a strong case.

 The Bakersfield area superintendent has a meeting scheduled with Cotton where the two will discuss the tracker in more detail and hopefully find common ground.
 Obviously, the school wants to make certain that students are safe but at the same time be sure student privacy rights are also not being violated.